AFontaine79/Execution-Tracer/README.md

 ## Goals

-- Device and toolchain agnostic
+- MCU vendor agnostic
-  - There is currently a compromise on this front for rendering of PlantUML documents in VS Code
+- Laptop OS and IDE agnostic
-- Development platform agnostic
+  - Currently, rendering of PlantUML documents is done using VS Code.
+Future enhancements will allow rendering from the command line.
 - Simple to use (low learning curve)
 - Lightweight enough to pull into any project
 - No special equipment or software license required